jamespeeler/jamespeeler/README.md

 ---
 ## About me 🔎
-I am a Full Stack software engineer local to the NYC metro area!
+I am a Full Stack software engineer local to the Chattanooga, TN area!

 - I work as a software engineer at 100devs
 - I make fullstack webapps, static sites, landing pages, you name it.